milen855/alx-system_engineering-devops/0x00-shell_basics/README.md

 "moves all files beginning with an uppercase letter to the directory /tmp/u."
 #!/bin/bash
 "deletes all files in the current working directory that end with the character ~."
+#!/bin/bash
+"creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory"